aunyks/create-btc-wallet/README.md

 # create-btc-wallet
-Create a new Bitcoin wallet right from the command line!
+## Create a new Bitcoin wallet right from the command line!

-*Dependencies*
+*Dependencies:*
 Go

 **Get Started**